Award Winning Bathroom Remodel Design Company

 A typical shower represents one of the biggest risks for an individual with poor balance and mobility.
 Universal design can make this experience much safer and more pleasant.
 First, consider building a walk-in shower (also called a “Roman shower”).
 This will eliminate the lip that limits wheelchair-bound individuals and increase the risk of falls.

 Next, add a bench and a grab bar in the shower to make the showering experience much more pleasant for those with balance and mobility challenges.
 The bench will also give ladies a much-appreciated benefit for shaving!
-Finally, add a hand-held shower head.
+Finally, add a hand-held showerhead.
 Make sure you place the shower head low enough so that someone in a wheelchair can reach it.
-Ensure that it is long enough so that it can reach from head to toes when someone is standing up or sitting on the bench.
+Ensure that it is long enough so that it can reach from head to toe when someone is standing up or sitting on the bench.

 ADD A FLOATING SINK